About paws4people TM

 paws4people TM foundation was founded by Kyria Henry in 1999 (then 12 years old!) with the purpose of using dogs as a means of helping people.

-This nonprofit’s mission is to enhance the lives of disabled and special education students, senior citizens, and those living with serious illnesses or disabilities by utilizing the positive effects of canine companionship.
+This nonprofit’s mission is to enhance the lives of those living with serious illnesses or disabilities by utilizing highly trained assistance dogs.

-We currently have more than 200 highly trained Assistance Dogs to provide support in areas such as mobility and psychiatric service, educational and rehabilitative assistance, and social therapy.
+We currently have more than 300 highly trained Assistance Dogs providing support in areas such as mobility and psychiatric service, educational and rehabilitative assistance, and social therapy.

 Together, these dogs have made more than 1,000,000 therapeutic contacts.

-Presently, we specialize in training customized Assistance Dogs for two general groups: children and adolescents with physical, neurological, psychiatric, or emotional disabilities; and Veterans and active-duty Service Members with Chronic/Complex Post-Traumatic Stress Disorder (C-PTSD) and/or Traumatic Brain Injuries (TBI).
+Presently, we specialize in training customized Assistance Dogs for two general groups: children and adolescents with physical, neurological, psychiatric, or emotional disabilities; and Veterans and active-duty Service Members with Chronic/Complex Post-Traumatic Stress Disorder (C-PTSD), Traumatic Brain Injuries (TBI), and Military Sexual Trauma.

-paws4people TM foundation has more than 200 volunteers and operates in 16 states.
+paws4people TM foundation has more than 200 volunteers and operates in 16 states, placing dogs with nationwide consideration.

-Although most people today are aware of the benefits of service dogs for the blind or the mobility-impaired, there are many newer and unique applications with which people are still unfamiliar.
+Although most people today are aware of the benefits of service dogs for the blind or people with mobility impairments, there are many newer and unique applications with which people are still unfamiliar.

 At paws4people TM foundation, our philosophy is that children and adolescents with disabilities can and should be considered clients and be taught how to utilize an Assistance Dog to mitigate the effects of their disability.
-In these instances, proper training and employment of an Assistance Dog may allow a disabled child to independently perform tasks that are standard for his or her peers.
-Over time, this negates the necessity of over-dependence on adults and aids, thus allowing the child to grow and mature.
-We believe this is the very essence of independence and one of the most important roles of an Assistance Dog.
+In these instances, proper training and employment of an Assistance Dog may allow a child to independently perform tasks that are standard for his or her peers.
+Over time, this negates the necessity of over-dependence on adults and aids, thus allowing the child to grow and mature more independently.
+We believe this is the very essence of independence, and one of the most important roles of an Assistance Dog.